-Atezolizumab (Tecentrig®)
+Atezolizumab (Tecentrig®) and Atezolizumab and hyaluronidase-tgjs (Tecentrig Hybreza)

-A. Criteria For Initial Approval

-- i.
-Individual has a diagnosis of one of the following: - A. First-line treatment of advanced, unresectable, or metastatic hepatocellular carcinoma (HCC) (Label, NCCN 2A); AND - Individual is using in combination with bevacizumab (or bevacizumab biosimilar); AND - 2.
-Individual has Child-Pugh Class A; AND - 3.
+- A. Criteria For Initial Approval (Provider must submit documentation [such as office chart notes, lab results, pathology reports, imaging studies, and any other pertinent clinical information] supporting the patient's diagnosis for the drug and confirming that the patient has met all approval criteria.) - Individual has a diagnosis of one of the following: - A. First-line treatment of advanced, unresectable, or metastatic hepatocellular carcinoma (HCC) (Label, NCCN 2A); AND - Individual is using in combination with bevacizumab (or bevacizumab biosimilar); AND - 2.
+Individual has Child-Pugh Class A or B; AND - 3.
 Individual has an ECOG performance status of 0-2;

-- First-line treatment of recurrent, advanced or metastatic nonsquamous Non-Small Cell Lung Cancer (NSCLC) (Label, NCCN 2A); AND - 1.
+- B. First-line treatment of recurrent, advanced, or metastatic nonsquamous Non-Small Cell Lung Cancer (NSCLC) (Label, NCCN 2A); AND - 1.
 Individual is using in a combination regimen with nab-paclitaxel (paclitaxel, protein-bound) and carboplatin; AND - 2.
-Individual does not have presence of actionable molecular markers\; AND - 3.
+Individual does not have presence of actionable molecular markers; AND - 3.
 Individual has a ECOG performance status of 0-2;